Polynomial Stein operators: a noncommutative algebra perspective: Introduction

-For (Q1), we provide a complete algebraic description of the class $\PSO(N)$ (Theorem \ref{prop:PSO=Ideal}).
-We show that $\PSO(N)$ is a vector space over $\R$ with the operators $S(k,t)$, $k,t\geq1$, in fact forming a basis.
-In addition, $\PSO(N)$ is identified as a principle right ideal of the first Weyl algebra generated by Stein's classical operator $G=\partial-x$.
+For (Q1), we identify $\PSO(N)$ as a principle right ideal of the first Weyl algebra generated by Stein's classical operator $G=\partial-x$ (see Theorem \ref{prop:PSO=Ideal}).
 Various interpretations have been given as to why $G$ is a natural object in Gaussian analysis via Stein's method, such as the the generator approach to Stein's method of \cite{b88,barbour2,gotze} in which $(\partial-x)\partial$ is recognised as the generator of an Ornstein-Uhlenbeck process with standard Gaussian stationary distribution, and the canoncial Stein operator viewpoint of \cite{ley}.
-Here we provide another such interpretation.
-Also, whilst methods exist for obtaining families of Stein operators for a given target distribution (see the flexible approach to Stein's density method of \cite{ley,mrs21} and our algorithmic approach \cite{a-g-g-algebraic-stein-operators}), this is the first time in the literature that a complete description has been given for the class of polynomial Stein operators for a given target distribution.
+Here, we provide another such interpretation, which we consider to be fundamental and rather mathematically satisfying.
+Moreover, due to the aforementioned Stafford's Theorem of \cite{Stafford-2generators}, the fact that every one-sided (left/right) ideal of Weyl algebras can be generated by two elements implies that for a given target random variable $X$, the class $\PSO(X)$ can be generated by two Stein operators (see Proposition \ref{prop:PSO_General_Targets}).
+This result explains why, for a given continuous distribution, one would expect that only one or two polynomial Stein operators would prove to be most useful in the context of distributional approximation, despite the fact that there are infinitely many Stein operators for a given distribution.

+We consider it to be a fundamental question as to whether the ideal $\PSO(X)$, for a given continuous random variable $X$, is principle.
+In Section \ref{sec3.3}, we consider this question for the random variables $H_p(N)$, $p\geq1$, where $H_p$ is the probabilist's Hermite polynomial of degree $p$.
+These random variables are of fundamental importance in Gaussian analysis and Malliavin calculus, and appear as target distributions in the asymptotic theory of U-statistics (see \cite[Section 4.4]{k-b-Ustatistics} and \cite[Chapter 3]{lee-Ustatistics}); however, the Malliavin-Stein method has yet to be adapted to these distributions for $p\geq3$.
+In Examples \ref{ex:H_2(X)IsPrincipal}, \ref{ex:H_3(X)IsNotPrincipal} and \ref{ex:H_4(X)IsNotPrincipal} , we prove that the ideal $\mathrm{PSO}(H_2(N))$ is principle, whilst the ideals $\mathrm{PSO}(H_3(N))$ $\mathrm{PSO}(H_4(N))$ are not principle; we conjecture that $\mathrm{PSO}(H_p(N))$ is principle if and only if $p=1,2$ (see Remark \ref{remprinciple}).